Galloway: Middle Ages

+Alan died in 1234, leaving three daughters and an illegitimate son, Thomas (Tomás mac Ailein).
+Alexander II of Scotland, Galloway's suzerain, planned to divide Galloway between Alan's three daughters and their husbands (all Norman noblemen) and to exclude Thomas under Norman feudal law.
+However, Thomas considered himself Alan's heir under the Gaelic system of tanistry.
+In the ensuing Galloway revolt of 1234–1235, an army of Galwegian rebels ambushed Alexander's royal army and nearly inflicted a defeat before relief forces arrived to support the king.
+The rebels retreated to Ireland, and Alexander left Walter Comyn, Lord of Badenoch to subdue Galloway; Comyn sacked its abbeys before fleeing when faced with the return of the rebels.
+The rebellion was eventually ended with the return of royal forces.
+The result was a partition of Galloway, serving to fragment it administratively, though some ecclesiastical (the bishopric) and judicial (the office of Justiciar of Galloway) offices survived further into the High Medieval period and beyond.

 Alan's eldest daughter, Derbhorgail (Latinized as Dervorguilla), married John de Balliol, and their son (also John) became one of the candidates for the Scottish Crown.
 Consequently, Scotland's Wars of Independence were disproportionately fought in Galloway.

 There were a large number of new Gaelic placenames being coined post 1320 (e.g. Balmaclellan), because Galloway retained a substantial Gaelic speaking population for several centuries more.
 Following the Wars of Independence, Galloway became the fief of Archibald the Grim, Earl of Douglas.
-In 1369 he received the part of Galloway east of the River Cree, where he appointed a steward to administer the area, which became known as the Stewartry of Kirkcudbright.
+In 1369, he received the part of Galloway east of the River Cree, where he appointed a steward to administer the area, which became known as the Stewartry of Kirkcudbright.
 The following year, he acquired the part of Galloway west of the Cree, which continued to be administered by the king's sheriff, and so became known as the Shire of Wigtown.
 The two parts of Galloway thereafter were administered separately, becoming separate counties.

-Whithorn remained an important cultural centre, and all the medieval Kings of Scots made pilgrimages there.
+The High Medieval period saw a gradual incorporation of Galloway into Scotland.
+Scotland's legal system was administered as a system of three provinces, each with a justiciar (high official).
+The Justiciar of Galloway was one of these, along with justiciars for Lothian and "Scotia" (lands north of the Forth and Clyde).
+Additionally, Whithorn remained an important cultural centre; medieval kings of Scots made pilgrimages there.